Codimension two souls and cancellation phenomena: A spectral sequence converging to

-\section{A spectral sequence converging to $\pi_7(E_1(\cpq))$}
+\section{A spectral sequence converging to $\pi_*(E_1(\cpq))$}

-By Proposition~\ref{prop: factorization} if a homotopy self-equivalence of $S^7\times \cpq$ induces a trivial map on cohomology, then its homotopy class can be factored as a product of an element in $\pi_7(E_1(\cpq))$ and an element in $[\cpq, S^7]$, and in this section we recall and prove some results on $\pi_7(E_1(\cpq))$.
+By Propositions~\ref{prop: product cpq times sk}--\ref{prop: factorization}, if a homotopy self-equivalence of $S^7\times \cpq$ induces the identity map on cohomology, then its homotopy class can be factored as the composite of an element in the image of $\pi_7(E_1(\cpq))$ and an element in the image of $[\cpq, S^7]$.
+This section recalls and proves some results on $\pi_7(E_1(\cpq))$ using the methods and results of \cite{Sch73}.

-The space $E_1(\cpq)$ does not have nice stabilization properties so instead it is convenient to work with the space $F_{S^1}(\mathbb C^{q+1})$ of $S^1$-equivariant self-maps of $S^{2q+1}$, the unit sphere in $\mathbb C^{q+1}$ with the standard $S^1$-action that has $\cpq$ as the quotient.
-The space $F_{S^1}(\mathbb C^{q+1})$ is given the compact-open topology; when it is necessary to take a basepoint, the default choice will be the identity.
-There is an obvious continuous homomorphism from $F_{S^1}(\mathbb C^{q+1})$ to $E_1(\cpq)$ given by passage to quotients, and the results of James [James 1963] show that this map induces $\pi_k$-isomorphisms for $k\ge 2$.